geronm/BoundBall/README.md

 A word of warning ... many of the demos in the above video were hardcoded in a one-off fashion at the time.
 Those behaviors are still present within the code, but exhibiting them requires some hacking.
 For the sake of time, I'm presenting the code as-is, which has the "mesh" demo set up... but, there are other demos to explore in the code.

+Hint: try pressing the down arrow key, and then the right arrow key.
+And don't forget to try the mouse!

 ## Running the project